Steve Stone (footballer)

-Steven Brian Stone (born 20 August 1971) is an English football coach and former professional player.
+Steven Brian Stone (born 20 August 1971) is an English professional football coach and former player.
+He is currently first team coach at Premier League club Nottingham Forest.

 As a player, he was a right midfielder who notably played in the Premier League for Nottingham Forest, Aston Villa and Portsmouth.
 Whilst with Forest he won the First Division title and played in the UEFA Cup.
-He also played in the 2000 FA Cup Final for Villa.
+He also played in the 2000 FA Cup final for Villa.
 He finished his career with a brief spell in the Football League with Leeds United.
 He was capped nine times by England, scoring twice.
 He was part of England's Euro 96 team and made three appearances during the tournament.

 Following retirement, Stone moved into coaching and worked for Newcastle United from July 2010 to June 2015 in a variety of different roles for both the first and reserve team.
-He was head coach of Burnley's under 23 team between 2018 and 2022.
+He was head coach of Burnley's under-23 team between 2018 and 2022.